TN 99 (03-25)

 2. “Reported” wages considered verified

-Consider "reported" wages as verified if they meet the criteria in SI 00820.143E (Monthly Wage Reporting).
-Do not routinely redevelop "reported" type wages by seeking wage evidence unless the reports are inaccurate or inconsistent according to the criteria in SI 00820.130B.3.
-If wages are paid in a development period where one of the exceptions in SI 00820.130B.3 applies, consider the "reported" wages as alleged; then, verify all "reported" and alleged wages for the entire period of review.
+If wages are paid in a development period where one of the exceptions in this section applies, consider the "reported" wages as alleged; then, verify all "reported" and alleged wages for the entire period of review.

-For a step-by-step chart on how to determine if “reported” wages can be considered verified.
-See SI 00820.135A.
+For a step-by-step chart on how to determine if “reported” wages can be considered verified, see SI 00820.135A.

 3. Exceptions to accepting “reported” wages as verified